-Pursuant to their offer letters, each named executive officer is eligible to receive certain payments and benefits in the event his employment is terminated by us without "cause" (as defined in his offer letter) or in the event he terminates his employment with "good reason" (as defined in his offer letter).
+Pursuant to their employment agreements, each named executive officer is eligible to receive certain payments and benefits in the event his employment is terminated by us without "cause" (as defined in his offer letter) or in the event he terminates his employment with "good reason" (as defined in his offer letter).
 Upon the timely execution of a severance agreement, including a general release of claims, each named executive officer is eligible to receive the following payments and benefits:

-- 12 months (or nine months in the case of Mr. Walsh) of base salary continuation; and - if he elects to continue his group healthcare benefits, to the extent authorized by and consistent with COBRA, we will pay the same percentage of the named executive officer's monthly premium as we paid immediately prior to termination until the earlier of (1) 12 months (or nine months in the case of Mr. Walsh) following the date of termination or (2) the date the named executive officer becomes eligible for group health benefits with another employer or otherwise becomes ineligible for COBRA.
+- · 12 months of base salary continuation; and - if he elects to continue his group healthcare benefits, to the extent authorized by and consistent with COBRA, we will pay the named executive officer a monthly cash payment equal to the monthly employer contribution we would have made to provide him health insurance if he had remained employed by us until the earlier of (1) 12 months following the date of termination or (2) the end of the named executive officer's COBRA health continuation period.